Orlando City SC: Current stadium

-On March 5, 2017, Orlando City hosted New York City FC in the stadium's inaugural match to begin the 2017 season.
+Orlando City moved to Inter.co Stadium (which at the time was called the Orlando City Stadium) at the beginning of the 2017 season.
+Its inaugural match was on March 5, 2017, when Orlando City hosted New York City FC.
 Cyle Larin scored the first goal in stadium history as Orlando City won 1–0 in front of a sellout crowd of 25,550.

-In 2017, Exploria Stadium became the first venue to host an MLS, NWSL, and USL team all in the same location.
+In 2017, Inter.co Stadium became the first venue to host an MLS, NWSL, and USL team all in the same location.

 The stadium has also played host to several nationally relevant matches.
 On October 6, 2017, the stadium hosted the United States men's national team for the first time in a 2018 FIFA World Cup qualifier against Panama.
 The following week the 2017 NWSL Championship game between North Carolina Courage and Portland Thorns was also played there.
 The United States women's national team made its stadium debut during the 2018 SheBelieves Cup.

 On June 4, 2019, the naming rights to the stadium were sold to Florida-based time share and vacation rental company Exploria Resorts.
 As a result, the stadium was renamed Exploria Stadium.

 On July 31, 2019, the stadium hosted the 2019 MLS All-Star Game between Atlético Madrid and the MLS All-Stars, which Atlético won 3–0.

 On January 18, 2024, Inter&Co secured the naming rights to the stadium.
 On March 9, a trophy case called "The Vault" opened behind section 15, featuring trophies and other memorabilia.
+The name was later changed to "Inter.co Stadium" as part of a rebrand on July 23, 2026.